 GeneSTAR has over 25 years of experience in assessing noninvasive measures of occult preclinical coronary disease including perfusion imaging and coronary angiography.
 We have shown that the results of perfusion imaging are potent predictors of clinical coronary disease, and of its nature and severity.
-We have extended this work to CT angiography, examining both calcified and uncalcified plaque, extending the work beyond phenotype-phenotype associations to genomics.
-More recently we have begun to examine areas of inflammation in the coronary arteries using positron emission tomography with a new agent.
+More recently, we have extended this work to CT angiography, examining both calcified and uncalcified plaque, extending the work beyond phenotype-phenotype associations to genomics.

 CT Angiography Studies

 The prime goal is to compare an innovative coronary artery imaging technology with a standard imaging method in the detection of very early coronary disease in people who are at high risk but who have not had symptoms or a clinical coronary disease event.